gboeing/osmnx/.github/pull_request_template.md

 **Read these instructions carefully**

 Before you proceed, review the contributing guidelines in the CONTRIBUTING.md file, especially the sections on project coding standards and tests.
+Please edit the changelog to reflect your changes.

 In this pull request, please include: